ufdatastudio/agents-among-us/README.md

 TBD

 ## Technologies
-This project is built using Python and leverages state-of-the-art NLP libraries for agent cognition and Pygame for real-time visualization.
+This project is built using Python and NLP libraries for agent cognition and Pygame for real-time visualization.

 * **Core Language:** Python 3.10+
 * **Machine Learning:**